- Written by PolicyBazaar

 Money Back policy gives way for a person to plan the course of his life with a sum that is expected in regular intervals.
 Plans such as children’s education, children’s marriage can be executed in a better way with the help of this policy.

 Savings & Investment Plans provide you the assurance of lump sum funds for you and your family's future expenses.
 While providing an excellent savings tool for your short term and long term financial goals, these plans also assure your family a certain sum by way of an insurance cover.
 This is a broad categorisation which covers both the traditional and unit linked plans.

-A savings and investment plan that provides you with income during retirement are called retirement plans.
+A savings and investment plan that provides you with income during retirement is called Retirement Plan.
 Retirement plans are offered by life insurance companies in India and help you to build a retirement corpus.
-On maturity this corpus is invested for generating a regular income stream, which is referred to as pension or annuity.
+On maturity, this corpus is invested for generating a regular income stream which is referred to as pension or annuity.
 Retirement plans are further classified into.

-• ‘With cover‘ and ‘without cover‘ plans: ‘with cover‘ pension plans offer an assured life cover in case of an eventuality and the ‘without cover‘ pension plan, the corpus built till is given out to the nominees in case of an eventuality.
+- 'With cover' and 'without cover' plans: 'With cover' pension plans offer an assured life cover in case of an eventuality and in 'Without cover' pension plan, the corpus built till is given out to the nominees in case of an eventuality.
 There is no life cover in without cover plans.

 Unit Linked Insurance Plans – Ulips

 Unit linked insurance plans are a type of life insurance plan that provide you with a dual advantage of protection and flexibility in investment.
 A unit-linked insurance plan (ULIP) is a type of life insurance where the cash value of a policy varies according to the current net asset value of the underlying investment assets.
 The premium paid is used to purchase units in investment assets chosen by the policyholder.